aleen42/PersonalWiki/qa/scroll/scroll.md

 });
 ```

-With such a handler, we will be triggered once users scroll
+With such a handler, we will be triggered once users scroll.